 A more detailed explanation of each layer follows below:

-Layer 1: You always cut your losses quickly
+Layer One: Always cut your losses short

 This one is so simple yet most traders are unable to do it.
 When your business risk, defined by your stop loss is hit, you exit the trade.
 You do this when price slowly runs into your stop, you do it when a stock quickly takes you out and you certainly also do it when a stocks gaps down 20% beyond your stop overnight.